gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] make it so push! log only runs at every selected interval, and also make this match the frame interval for makie by having makie take the simSpec as default framerate
 - [] change structure definitions in MDINput to be Vec3D instead of Vector{MVector} etc etc
 - [x] add kernel abstractions and AMDGPU and oneAPI and CUDA as formal extensions so that they are only precompiled when the script file to use this package includes 'use cuda'.
-- [] change all 2 factor ranges to a 2 length tuple
 - [] change vectors of structs to be structs of vectors, and add in relevant infrastructure to enable a resort of say the minboundary to change the order in the exact same way of the other elements of the simulation.

-- [] check the naive unique pairs function for correctness.
+- [x] check the naive unique pairs function for correctness.
 I was kinda just throwing stuff at a wall to see if it worked
+- [] add tests to unique pairs function
 - [] fix precision selection so the precision can be selected by user exactly one time and is persistent throughout.
 - [] Fix position recording so that the simulation can be logged for a user specified number of runs
 - [] add ```simulate!()``` resolution so that the system can log the last few steps, if the last step does not trigger a logging of the chunk